pme123/camundala/documentation/src/docs/functionalityDsls/apiDoc.md

 @:callout(info)
 That it is not possible to have the API Documentation as the postman Open API is not nice.

+However as we can describe a UserTask as one API, it takes three requests to actually handle a UserTask.

-In the future we will provide a REST API that will work for both.
+In the future we may provide a REST API that will work for both.

-This will also allow a painless transition to Camunda 8.
+This would also allow a painless transition to Camunda 8.
 @:@

 ## Other stuff